adamheaps/documentation-user/legal/terms/enterprise.rst

 1 Term of the Agreement
 =======================

-The duration of this Agreement (the “Term”) shall be minimally one year and as specified in writing at the signature of this Agreement, beginning on the date of the signature.
+The duration of this Agreement (the “Term”) shall be one year unless otherwise specified in writing at the signature of this Agreement, beginning on the date of the signature.
-It is automatically renewed for an equal Term, unless either party provides a written notice of termination minimum 30 days before the end of the Term by registered mail to the other party.

 .. _definitions: